backend-development/backend-development-textbook/source/caching.md

 ### n+1 queries

-When analysing the SQL queries a rails project generates you will often find this situation: you have a one-to-many relationship, for example: a project has many users.
-When displaying the project with all of its users you see n+1 queries.
+When analyzing the SQL queries generated by a Rails project, you’ll often encounter this common scenario: a one-to-many relationship, such as a project having many users.
+When displaying a project along with all its associated users, you may notice the **n+1 query problem**.
+This issue is present in our example app:
-In our example app this happens:

 ```
 SELECT * FROM `projects` WHERE `slug` = '2014-yokaisho' ORDER BY `projects`.`id` ASC LIMIT 1